Glossary

 Plugin Create

 Section titled “Plugin Create”One of the 11 knowledge-work plugins.
-Used to build new plugins from scratch — describe what you want, and Claude generates the full plugin structure.
+Used to build new plugins from scratch.
+Describe what you want, and Claude generates the full plugin structure.
 Also includes Plugin Customiser for adapting existing plugins.

 Progressive disclosure

-Section titled “Progressive disclosure”How Claude loads skills — it reviews what’s available, determines what’s relevant to your request, and loads only the necessary instructions.
+Section titled “Progressive disclosure”How Claude loads skills.
+It reviews what’s available, determines what’s relevant to your request, and loads only the necessary instructions.
 This keeps responses focused without overloading context.

 Project